NikhilSinha0/llm_mlops/README.md

 curl -X POST -H "Content-Type: application/json" --data '{"input": "tigers are cool because"}' http://localhost:8080/message
 ```
 run from a new terminal (since the original terminal will be running the service).

+## Kubernetes - Container Orchestration

+Amazon Elastic Kubernetes Service (Amazon EKS) is a managed service that makes it easy for you to run Kubernetes on AWS without needing to install and operate your own Kubernetes clusters.

+### Installation
+In order to use the command line interface and interact with EKS, you need to install two things: kubectl and eksctl.
+Run the following commands (assuming you have homebrew) to install.
+* kubectl
+    * `brew install kubectl`
+* eksctl
+    * `brew tap weaveworks/tap`
+    * `brew install weaveworks/tap/eksctl`

+### Cluster and Namespace Creation
+First, we need to create a kubernetes cluster and a namespace

+To create a cluster, run:

+`eksctl create cluster 'sample-cluster2' --zones us-east-1a,us-east-1b,us-east-1c`

+To create a namespace, run:

+`kubectl create namespace {name of namespace}`

+### Deploy Docker Image to Cluster

+To deploy the docker image to cluster, we need to write two yaml files and run two commands.

+The deployment.yaml file pulls a container image from a public repository and deploys three replicas (known as pods).

+The service.yaml file allows you to access all replicas through a single IP address or name.
+We are able to add load balancing here.

+Once the .yaml files are written, run the following two lines of code:

+`kubectl apply -f {name of deployment yaml file}.yaml`

+`kubectl apply -f {name of service yaml file}.yaml`

+### QC Deployment

+Run the following commands to confirm there are actively running pods

+`kubectl get all -n {name of namespace}`

+Details of the deployment can be found by running:

+`kubectl -n {name of app} describe service {name of service}`

 ## Usage